 - Concert Review – Chris Stanbury 12th Dec 2023 December 15, 2023

-Rod attended Chislehurst and Sidcup Grammar School.
-The school at that time had one of the largest school music departments in the UK.
-Whilst there Rod can claim that he performed a solo during a concert in front of former prime minister Sir Edward Heath the then Mp for Bexley.
+Born in Welling, Kent, in 1966 Rod Pooley was playing electronic organ at seven and the piano at the age of ten.
+His tutor was London jazz pianist James Fagg, Rod attended Chislehurst and Sidcup Grammar School.
+It then had one of the largest school music departments in the UK.
+Whilst there Rod performed a solo during a concert in front of former prime minister Sir Edward Heath then the MP for Bexley.

-Rod organised and ran a successful organ and keyboard school; he now combines his busy performing and demonstrating career with a directorship of The Drawtones his Funky Organ Classics band.
+Rod’s professional career was established by the time he left school.
+He worked with the Joe Loss Orchestra, the Ken Mackintosh Big Band, Mike Reid and Jimmy Tarbuck.
+He organised and ran a successful organ and keyboard school, and now combines his busy performing and demonstrating career with a directorship of The Drawtones his ‘Funky’ Organ Classics band.